 How do I search?

-- Type in the name of the council, municipal district or ward and locate it in the drop down list.
+- Type in the name of the council, municipal district, town or city and locate it in the drop down list.

 - Try an estimated year of interest OR a year range, not both at the same time as years were cataloged differently for different councils.